HuzaifaOffcial/HuzaifaOffcial/README.md

 # 👨‍💻 Huzaifa Ejaz Kahlon – Mobile App Developer

 Welcome to my official portfolio repository!
-I'm a passionate Mobile App Developer based in Lahore, Pakistan.
+I'm a passionate Junior Mobile App Developer based in Pakistan.
 I specialize in building cross-platform apps using **Flutter, Dart, and Firebase**, with a strong focus on UI/UX and performance.

 ---